box/developer.box.com/content/pages/ai-dev-zone/index.md

     </Tile>
     <Tile type="document-qa" title="Ask questions
-        related to content of a document" href="/"> Will link to documentation for now.
+        related to content of a document" href="/"> This tile will link to documentation for now.
         TODO include information about pricing tier.

         <strong style="background-color: #909090">Demo comming soon</strong>
     </Tile>